 They ended up completing the challenge in 67.5 hours, beating the previous women’s team record by almost 20 hours.
 On top of that, they raised more than £9,000 for Mountain Rescue and The Trussel Trust to help people affected by the pandemic.

 Despite being outdoorsy all their lives, the trio all found cycling later, roughly around the same time.
 Having become a tight-knit group of friends during a stint of working together in the environmental sector, they then all found jobs that scattered them across the country.
 For the former co-workers, cycling is a way to stay connected and their ambitions keep growing.

 Cycling is the perfect speed.
 You can cover distances you couldn’t do walking, but it’s slow enough to take everything in

 Saoirse Pottie, Guinness World Record holder

-To stay in touch, they decided to try bikepacking together as a fun way to meet up once or twice a year.
+They decided to try bikepacking together as a fun way to meet up once or twice a year.
 Soon they found they had become even closer through it.

-According to Saoirse “It spiralled very quickly” from tackling the Whitehaven to Sunderland Coast to Coast in 2019, followed by the North Coast 500 in 2020.
+According to Saoirse “it spiralled very quickly” from tackling the Whitehaven to Sunderland Coast to Coast in 2019, followed by the North Coast 500 in 2020.
 Then in 2021 they decided to combine cycling with Cass and Emily’s love of mountains, which to Saoirse was a slightly more intimidating prospect.